-SCBC gathers together for corporate & public worship of God on Sunday mornings at 8:00 am & 10:00 am (Sunday School at 9:00 am).
-These two services are when we gather to cherish God together.
+SCBC gathers together for corporate & public worship of God on Sunday mornings at 10:00am.
+This service is when we gather to cherish God together.
 We have a parking lot with attendants who will direct you to an open spot for your car.
 Come early for a good spot and please be patient as the attendants try to assist you!
 If our parking lot is too full, there is a nearby parking garage that you can park in and we will validate your parking for free.
 While some do wear their “Sunday best”, most people wear casual and comfortable clothes on Sunday morning.
 Don’t worry about if your clothing is fancy enough, just come to worship our great God with your heart.

 Congregational worship is a time we affirm the worth of God.
 We acknowledge that all else pales in comparison to Him.
 We confess He is all-knowing, all-powerful, all-present, and holy.
 We marvel at His grace and goodness.
 Though personal, public worship is not something we do by shutting out other people around us in a strictly privatized, emotional experience.
 Corporate worship is a public gathering to present ourselves before God in a shared experience of worshipping Him.
 We delight in Him together.
 Join us this week!